multani7871/employee-led-SPVs/board_member_guide.md

 - Care
 	 -
  - Loyalty
-	 - Act in the company's best interest
+	 - Act in the best interest of the company and shareholder
- - Obedience
-	 -

 What are the different types of board members and how are they compensated for these duties and the extra liability they entail?
 - CEO/co-founders